 Becoming a parent is a major commitment in life. it is a perfect time to become an educated consumer and make informed choices.

 Before you conceive, be sure to incorporate a healthy lifestyle to ensure optimal health for mom and baby.
-Receiving preconception counseling and care can lay the groundwork for a healthy lifestyle and healthy pregnancy.
+Receiving preconception counseling and care can lay the groundwork for a healthy lifestyle and a healthy pregnancy.
 Good health before pregnancy can help you cope with the stress of pregnancy, labor, and birth.
 Obtaining good health care before you conceive will help you throughout your pregnancy.
 It also provides you with the opportunity to find out your risks, treat any medical problems that may affect the outcome of your pregnancy, and adopt or continue a healthy lifestyle.

 If you are planning to conceive, schedule a preconception visit with your healthcare provider.
 In your visit, you will receive a comprehensive history of your health including family history and risk factors, your medical history, surgical history, medications that you are presently taking including vitamins, supplements, OTC (over-the-counter) meds; your diet, and lifestyle, and any past pregnancies.

 Your preconception visit is a time for you to ask questions.
 Do not hesitate to seek advice, discuss your concerns and your options.
 Your healthcare provider is there to provide information and guidance to help you make informed choices in your healthcare to help you obtain and maintain a healthy pregnancy.

 Your lifestyle assessment includes diet, exercise, weight management, substance use, living/working environment, and infection history.
 Current immunizations are important to prevent any infections during your pregnancy that can harm you and your baby, even if you were vaccinated as a child (measles, mumps, rubella, polio, tetanus), you may not be immune now.
 If you are vaccinated prior to conceiving, you will be protected.
 The vaccine for mumps, measles, and especially rubella should be given at least 3 months prior to conceiving.
 During this period of time, you should use a reliable method of birth control.